Notice of Pre-AIA or AIA Status

 Obviousness based on similarity of structure and function entails motivation to make the claimed compound in expectation that compounds similar in structure will have similar properties.
 Where prior art compound essentially brackets the claimed compounds and are well known PNPase agents, one of ordinary skill in the art would be motivated to make the claimed compounds in searching for new PNPase agents for use in the claimed methods.
 In re Payne, 606 F. 2d 303, 203, USPQ, 245, 254-55 (C.C.P.A.
 1979).

-Mahajan does not expressly teach that the acyclovir is PNPase inhibitor as in claims 1-2 and does not teach the limitations of claims 3-6, 8, 10-18 and 20-21.
+Mahajan does not expressly teach that the acyclovir is PNPase inhibitor and the specific PNPase inhibitors as in claims 1-3, and does not teach the limitations of claims 3-6, 8, 10-18, 20-21, and 23-27.

 Tuttle teaches that acyclovir is an inhibitor of purine nucleoside phosphorylase (Abstract; page 4067, left col., sixth full para).
-In view of Tuttle, it would be obvious to one of ordinary skill in the art that a PNPase inhibitor and/or the PNPase purine nucleoside substrate can be administered to a subject for treating an age-related retinal disease or reducing inflammation in the retina as in claims 1-2.
+In view of Tuttle, it would be obvious to one of ordinary skill in the art that a PNPase inhibitor and/or the PNPase purine nucleoside substrate can be administered to a subject for treating an age-related retinal disease or reducing inflammation in the retina as in claims 1-3.
 In view of Mahajan and Tuttle it would be obvious to administer the PNPase inhibitor into the eye of the subject and also do repeat delivering as in claims 10-11, and also treat hypertensive retinopathy as in claim 13.
 Mahajan teaches valacyclovir which has an alkoxy, ester and amine functional groups (alkoxy, ester as in claim 4).
 It is also an analog of the compound of formula 1 at page 19 in the specification.
-In view of this one of ordinary skill in the art will have a reasonable expectation that a guanine substituted at the 8-position as in claims 3 and 4 with hydroxy, alkoxy, ester and the carbonate and their salts, which are close analogs, will also function as PNPase inhibitors, and would therefore administer them in the methods of claims 1 and 2 (limitations of claims 3-4, and 8).
+In view of this one of ordinary skill in the art will have a reasonable expectation that a guanine substituted at the 8-position as in claims 3 and 4 with hydroxy, alkoxy, ester and the carbonate and their salts, which are close analogs, will also function as PNPase inhibitors, and would therefore administer them in the methods of claims 1-3 (limitations of claims 3-4, and 8).
 A reasonable expectation also exists for using guanosine, hypoxanthine having a substituent at the 8-position as in claims 3, and 12.
-The artisan would use the above active agents in a method of treating all the other age-related retinal diseases as in claims 13 and 14 in view of Mahajan and Tuttle.
+The artisan would use the above active agents in a method of treating all the other age-related retinal diseases as in claims 13-15 and 25-27 in view of Mahajan and Tuttle.
 Since the active agent of Mahajan treats an inflammatory condition there is reasonable expectation of success that the administration of the PNPase inhibitors and the other inhibitors would produce a decrease in at least one inflammatory cytokine as in claims 16-17.
 The administration of the active agents to a human subject also renders obvious the administration of the active agents of the instant claims to a veterinary subject as in claim 18.
 The artisan would also use the PNPase inhibitors having all of the other substitutions as in claims 4-6 in order to look for inhibitors that have enhanced effect in the claimed methods.
+It would be obvious to the artisan to administer the instant active agents to the human subjects as in claims 20-21, administer the active agents as in claims 22-24 in view of the teachings of the prior art.

 MPEP 2141 states, "The key to supporting any rejection under 35 U.S.C.
 103 is the clear articulation of the reason(s) why the claimed invention would have been obvious.
 The Supreme Court in KSR noted that the analysis supporting a rejection under 35 U.S.C.
 103 should be made explicit.
 The Court quoting In re Kahn, 441 F.3d 977, 988, 78 USPQ2d 1329, 1336 (Fed.
 Cir.
 2006), stated that "[R]ejections on obviousness cannot be sustained by mere conclusatory statements; instead, there must be some articulated reasoning with some rational underpinning to support the legal conclusion of obviousness.'"
 KSR, 550 U.S. at, 82 USPQ2d at 1396.
 Exemplary rationales that may support a conclusion of obviousness include: (A) Combining prior art elements according to known methods to yield predictable results; (B) Simple substitution of one known element for another to obtain predictable results; (C) Use of known technique to improve similar devices (methods, or products) in the same way; (D) Applying a known technique to a known device (method, or product) ready for improvement to yield predictable results; (E) " Obvious to try " choosing from a finite number of identified, predictable solutions, with a reasonable expectation of success; (F) Known work in one field of endeavor may prompt variations of it for use in either the same field or a different one based on design incentives or other market forces if the variations are predictable to one of ordinary skill in the art; (G) Some teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention."